Nevenall/Shift-X-CharacterSheet/design.md

-todo - svg assets so we can better control their style, can do cool stuff todo - need a class for radio groups so we can do the flexbox display todo - add informational footer with dice roller and xp
+todo - svg assets so we can better control their style, can do cool stuff

+todo - need a class for radio groups so we can do the flexbox display

+todo - once there is radiogroup class we can add some universal margins around all but them.

+todo - add informational footer with dice roller and xp triggers

+todo - change character name to a label populated so we can better lay it out with the concept.